 We use Pink Himalayan Salt in our recipes because it gives greater depth of flavour without acridity, and the crunch of the salt crystals makes for an oh-so satisfying texture.

 Absolutely.
 Butter freezes perfectly because of its high fat content, and does not degrade in quality.
-You can store your butter this way for around a year.
+Best to consume the butter within one week of defrosting though!

 Our butter may transcend normal butter in every which way, but it can be consumed in the usual fashion.
 Spread it, smear it, simmer it, drape it, drizzle it.
 Over what, in what quantities, and with which amount of flair and gravitas is down to you.
 The flavours will change slightly depending on how the butter is used, so be free!
 Experiment!
 The kitchen is your oyster.